Observation of coherent oscillations in association of dimers from a thermal gas of ultracold atoms

 In case (i), shown in Fig.~\ref{fig:exp}(b), the bias field is set to $B^{(\text{i})}=B_{\text{obs}}(b_0=2.3$G$)$ (see Fig.~\ref{fig:resShift}) and the dressed level becomes resonant with the continuum only when the pulse amplitude reaches its maximum.
 The interferometric sequence is not realized in this case which can be identified in the monotonic decrease in number of atoms as a function of pulse duration $\tau$.
 For $\tau<10\;\mu$s and $\tau>40\;\mu$s, the signal agrees with static saturation.
 In the former case the pulse amplitude is still weak and the modulation frequency is off-resonance as can be seen in Fig.~\ref{fig:exp}(a), keeping the production efficiency low.
 The latter is obtained when the rates of association and dissociation of dimers due to on-resonance modulation become equal.
 Similar behavior can be identified in the numerical calculations shown in Fig.~\ref{fig:exp}(e).

 In case (ii), shown in Fig.~\ref{fig:exp}(c), the bias field is set to $B^{(\text{ii})}=B_{\text{obs}}(b_0=1.45$G$)$.
 Since now the initial dimer energy is lower, the dressed dimer level crosses the threshold and reaches a separation with the continuum (Fig.~\ref{fig:exp}(a)).
-The oscillations are visible here with two minima and two maxima that can be readily identified, and they agree with a frequency of $\sim 80$kHz.
-Again, similar behavior can be identified in the numerical calculations shown in Fig.~\ref{fig:exp}(f).
+The oscillations are visible here with two minima and two maxima that can be readily identified, and they agree with a frequency of $\sim 80$kHz supported by the numerical calculations shown in Fig.~\ref{fig:exp}(f).
+At longer times the oscillations wash out in both experiment and theory due to the broadband continuum~\cite{Giannakeas19}.

 Case (iii) is shown in Fig.~\ref{fig:exp}(d) for which the bias field is set to $B^{(\text{iii})}=B_{\text{obs}}(b_0=0.77$G$)$.
 As the dressed dimer energy opens a larger gap with the continuum, a faster oscillation frequency is observed.
 Also here two minima and two maxima can be identified and their frequency agrees with $\sim 110$kHz.
 Fig.~\ref{fig:exp}(g) shows the corresponding numerical calculations and confirms a faster oscillation frequency.
 Note, however, that the frequency is not constant.
-As a closer examination of both experimental and theory curves suggests short time dynamics is somewhat slower.
-This is because for $\tau\lesssim\tau_\text{on}$ the pulse amplitude $b(t)$ does not reach its maximal value $b_0$ and the opened gap is, thus, smaller.
+Close examination of both experimental and theoretical curves shows that the short time dynamics is somewhat slower.
+This is because for $\tau\lesssim\tau_\text{on}$ the pulse amplitude $b(t)$ does not reach its maximal value $b_0$ and the opened gap is therefore smaller.